 Also check out our guide about the best areas to stay in Tel Aviv.

 Not a fan of big chain hotels?
 No problem.
-If you want to stay in a boutique hotel in Tel Aviv, then you should book Shalom Boutique Hotel & Relax.
+If you want to stay in a boutique hotel in Tel Aviv, then you should book The Rothschild 71.
 The hotel has been rated highly by previous guests for its boutique style.
 It has also been recommended by influential travel journalists.

-Hotels are expensive in Tel Aviv, but if you're looking for an affordable hotel, then book Hotel Poli House.
+Hotels are expensive in Tel Aviv, but if you're looking for an affordable hotel, then book Jojo TLV.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Tel Aviv.

 If you're looking for a great hostel in Tel Aviv, then you should check out Abraham Hostel.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
 Also check out our list of the best hostels in Tel Aviv.